 After a while, it was the only way to sell my books.

-Now, the entire Pius trilogy has come out.
-Books two and three came out last year.
+Then I went rogue from my agent, and did the entire Pius trilogy myself.
+Books two and three came out in 2014.

 You'd think that this would be something obvious.
 Look above, under the giant blog banner.
 You'd think I don't get much clearer than that.